 Inbound marketing vs. outbound marketing

-What are the main objectives of inbound marketing?
+What are the main objectives of the inbound approach?

-Inbound marketing is a holistic approach that aims at several key objectives to boost its effectiveness and maximize return on investment.
+Inbound marketing aims to achieve several objectives to boost efficiency and maximise return on investment:

-In any case, analyzing your results to optimize your return on investment (ROI) is essential.
-This analysis helps avoid wasting resources on unprofitable activities and optimizes the results obtained.
+In any case, analysing your results to optimise your return on investment (ROI) is essential.
+This analysis helps avoid wasting resources on unprofitable activities and optimises the results obtained.

 The advantages of inbound marketing